Types of Assistantships

-Prior to beginning their duties, International TA's (ITA's) are required to attend and participate in the international TA orientation program designed to aid them in their transition into the American university classroom, acquaint them with campus resources useful in their roles as teaching assistants, and introduce them to institutional policies relevant to ITA's.
-ITA's who are non-native English speakers are also required to undergo a language screening, which evaluates the ITA's English language skill and their readiness for instructional responsibilities.
-This evaluation, conducted by a committee of faculty, staff, and students, is under the purview of the Dean of The Graduate School.
+Prior to beginning their duties, International TAs (ITAs) are required to attend and participate an orientation program designed to aid them in their transition into the American university classroom, acquaint them with campus resources useful in their roles as teaching assistants, and introduce them to institutional policies relevant to ITAs.
+ITAs who are non-native English speakers are also required to participate in a language screening, which evaluates the ITA's English language skills with regard to readiness for instructional responsibilities.
+This evaluation, conducted by a committee of faculty, staff, and undergraduate students, is under the purview of the Dean of The Graduate School.
 Screenings include a representative from the ITA's educational unit.
-ITA's who receive unconditional approval will be assigned appropriate duties in their department.
-ITA's who receive conditional approval or who are disapproved may be assigned other duties until they have successfully satisfied remediation program within a specified time period.
-An ITA not approved for teaching may be eligible for rescreening by the Committee at a later date.
-(See also - "Policies on International Teaching Assistants" Univ.
+ITAs who earn a score of unconditional approval will be assigned appropriate duties in their department.
+ITAs who receive conditional approval or who are not approved for teaching will be assigned other duties until they have earned an approval score on the language screening.
+An ITA not approved for teaching will be rescreened by a Committee at a later date.
+(ITA Language Screening Information) (See also - "Policies on International Teaching Assistants" Univ.
 Administrative Regulation 5:3)

 Research assistants (RA's) are employed by many of the University's academic departments, as well as administrative and research units.
 Some RA's are employed by a research or administrative unit outside their departmental or disciplinary interest, but in a program of research to which the RA brings certain knowledge or skills of value to the project.